visualia/visualia_original/README.md

 ## Graphics

-Visualia offers a set of _graphics primitives_, a set of components to draw circles, rectangles etc.
+Visualia offers a number of graphics primitives, a set of components to draw 2D and 3D graphics.

 ### Scene